basho/basho_docs/content/riak/ts/1.5.0/using/querying/select/order-by.md

 ---
 title: "ORDER BY in Riak TS"
-description: "Using the ORDER BY clause in Riak TS."
+description: "Using the ORDER BY statement in Riak TS."
 menu:
   riak_ts-1.5.0:
     name: "ORDER BY"